 There is no one perfect firewall.
 Each type of firewall has a place in an in-depth defense strategy.
 A stateless firewall could help in places where coarse-grained policing is adequate, and a stateful firewall is useful where finer and deeper policy controls and network segmentation or micro-segmentation are required.

 Today there are even various flavors of data traffic inspection firewalls between stateless and stateful protocol inspection.
 These are important to be aware of when selecting a firewall for your environment.

-Now that you’re equipped with the technical understanding of statefulness, my next blog post will discuss why stateful firewalling is important for security segmentation/micro-segmentation and why you should make sure your segmentation vendor does it.
+Now that you’re equipped with the technical understanding of statefulness, my next blog post will discuss why stateful firewalling is important for micro-segmentation and why you should make sure your segmentation vendor does it.

 For more information around firewalls and other critical business decisions regarding your company’s security strategy, contact us.